Relintai/pandemonium_engine_docs/tutorials/math/vector_math.md

 and Godot uses them extensively.
 Developing a good understanding of vector math is essential to becoming a strong game developer.

+Note:
-.. note:: This tutorial is **not** a formal textbook on linear algebra.
+ This tutorial is **not** a formal textbook on linear algebra.
 We
           will only be looking at how it is applied to game development.
           For a broader look at the mathematics, see https://www.khanacademy.org/math/linear-algebra